HTTPArchive/almanac.httparchive.org/src/content/en/2021/capabilities.md

 )
 }}

 With 560,359 (8.91%) desktop and 618,062 (8.25%) mobile sites, the Async Clipboard API (`writeText()` method) is one of the most used Fugu APIs.
 The `write()` method is used on 1,180 desktop and 1,227 mobile sites.
-The commercial website <a hreflang="en" href="https://clippingmagic.com/">Clipping Magic</a> allows you to remove the background of an image with the help of an AI algorithm.
+As an example, the commercial website <a hreflang="en" href="https://clippingmagic.com/">Clipping Magic</a> allows you to remove the background of an image with the help of an AI algorithm.
 Just paste an image from the clipboard, and the website will remove its background.

 {{ figure_markup(
 image="async-clipboard-api.png",
-caption='Clipping Magic uses artificial intelligence to remove the background of images pasted via the Async Clipboard API', description='Screenshot showing an application with an image on the left, and the same image without a background on the right', width=699, height=440
+caption='Clipping Magic uses artificial intelligence to remove the background of images pasted via the Async Clipboard API', description='Screenshot of the Clipping Magic application with an image on the left, and the same image without a background on the right', width=699, height=440
 ) }}